James4Ever0/agi_computer_control/README.md

 3. Reinforcement learning phase.
 In this phase, the agent is deployed into an environment with an automatic scoring system, such as games, programming, CTF challenges, and VimGolf.

 4. General Turing test phase.
-In this phase, the agent is required to earn real-world currency at a con- stant speed.
+In this phase, the agent is required to earn real-world currency at a constant speed.
 It will have an initial grace period in the form of virtual currency for inter-agent trading and cooperation.
 It will not be allowed to update its parameters at the time of failure.

 5. Free AI phase.
 In this phase, the agent will be tested against the four essential freedoms mentioned in the Free AI announcement.
 The agent will also be rewarded if any of the four testimonials have been fulfilled.